hcavarsan/kftray/hacks/obs/README.md

 debhelper, libdbus-1-dev, rpm, and cpio.
 It builds native Debian and RPM packages, checks dependency metadata, and compares opaque ELF payloads before and after packaging.
 Set `OBS_TEST_APPIMAGE` and `OBS_TEST_NEWER_APPIMAGE` to local AppImages to test their exact bytes on the corresponding target system.
-CI runs these checks from `.github/workflows/obs-publishing.yml` when the publishing files change.
+Pass `deb` or `rpm` to build only that format; `bash hacks/obs/test-package-builds.sh rpm` runs on a Fedora or openSUSE host with rpm-build, gcc, a static glibc, dbus development headers, and cpio, exercising the distribution's own rpm macros.
+CI runs these checks from `.github/workflows/obs-publishing.yml` when the publishing files change, including the RPM builds inside Fedora and openSUSE containers.

 ## Publishing